drainage solutions

 Maintenance Tips:

-– Maintain Slope and Grading: Ensure that your yard’s slope and grading are maintained to efficiently direct water away from structures.
+- Maintain Slope and Grading: Make sure that the slope and grading of your yard are kept up so that water flows away from buildings easily.

-– Check Subsurface Systems: Inspect subsurface drainage components for blockages and ensure they are in good working condition.
+- Check Subsurface Systems: Look for blockages in the subsurface drainage parts and make sure they are working properly.

 Implementing Terrace Gardening